davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-Once every node knows what the final votes were, they can each run the same deterministic rule to pick the winner: "pick the value that received a majority of the votes."
+Once every node knows what the final votes were, they can each run the same deterministic rule to pick the winner.
+For us, that rule will be: "pick the value that received a majority of the votes."

 DIAGRAM